aniruddha-chakraborty/hiring-software-engineer-task/README.md

-Using data compression as much as possible, using numerical data is much easier to compress For example i would not use LineItemID as string, i would use as an integer because when dumping on clickhouse That single column will weight a hell lot! its not a problem if data is small but we are taking about billion not trillions data points if possible.
+Using data compression as much as possible, using numerical data is much easier to compress For example i would not use LineItemID as string, i would use as an integer because when dumping on clickhouse That single column will weight a hell lot! its not a problem if data is small but we are taking about billions, if not trillions data points if possible.
 And we want to show the users as far reports as possible Even with these measurement we still have detach 1 year old or 6 month old partition and store it somewhere.
 And data have to partition based on time.
 ```